lwjglgamedev/zvk/bookcontents/chapter-05/chapter-05.md

 - `color_attachment_count`: The number of color attachments to be used (from the list passed in the `)p_color_attachments`).
 - `p_color_attachments`: The list of color attachments (we may have other types of attachments for example to render depth).
 In our case it will be the attachments created previously.
 - `view_mask`: It is bitmask which controls which views are active while rendering.
-We will not be using this so we will set ti to `0`.
+We will not be using this so we will set it to `0`.

 Now it is turn to go back to the `Render` struct to revisit pending functions to be described.
 Let's start with `renderInit`: